acacereswright/acacereswright.github.io/work.md

 * A paper published in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 2024. **[Runner Up, Best Student Lead Paper Award](documents/2024_SBP-BRiMS%20Award.pdf)**
 * A [poster](documents/Ic2s2_Poster.pdf) at the 10th International Conference on Computational Social Science (IC2S2), July 2024.

+#### Teaching Assistant, University at Buffalo.
+August 2025 - May 2026

+##### January 2026 - May 2026

+I helped develop and deliver the first ever offering of *Introduction to Computational Expression* alongside its professor.
+This course was one of the first to be offered in the University at Buffalo's Department of Artificial Intelligence and Society.
+Along with traditional teaching assistant duties such as holding office hours and grading, I helped develop infrastructure to scale the course to a larger number of students in future semesters.

+##### August 2025 - December 2025

+I worked as a teaching assistant in the Department of Computer Science and Engineering, specifically for CSE 421/521: Operating Systems.
+My duties included holding weekly office hours, grading exams and assignments, and helping students through two projects designed to teach some operating system fundamentals.

 #### Data Analyst (Intern), Quanturisk Analytics.
 September 2024 - June 2025